-Download the complete report at: www.es.ucsb.edu/people/ alumnifacts.php
+Download the complete report at: https://es.ucsb. edu/Alumni

 By June, 2005, the Environmental Studies Program at UCSB graduated approximately 4,100 students, establishing itself as one of the oldest and most successful environmental studies programs in the nation!